 - Contract balances and transaction price allocated to remaining performance obligation information is presented on page 11.

-- Impact to prior period information is presented on page 12.
+- Impact on prior period information is presented on page 12.

 - Pages 16 and 17 present a “Known Events, Trends or Uncertainties Impacting or Expected to Impact Comparisons of Reported or Future Results” section that offers qualitative value in terms of descriptions of three key areas the company identified as ASC 606 having the greatest impacts.

 Our thoughts: The company’s filing offers over 30 references to ASC 606 within it supplemented by an abundance of quantitative and qualitative presentations.
-The company’s assessment of ASC 606’s highest level of impacts were in 1.) how advertising revenues and expenditures need to be handled, 2.) how recognition of revenue for initial franchise fees, development fees, and market opening fees (upfront fees) needed to change, and 3.) how gift card breakage needs to be handled.
-This a detailed, high value, filing worth a read.
+The company’s assessment of ASC 606’s highest level of impact was in 1.) how advertising revenues and expenditures need to be handled, 2.) how recognition of revenue for initial franchise fees, development fees, and market opening fees (upfront fees) needed to change, and 3.) how gift card breakage needs to be handled.
+This a detailed, high-value, filing worth a read.